Tape Data Retention

 The tapes containing outdated data are handled in the following way:

 - If the expired tape is online, it will be overwritten next time a tape job requires a free tape.
 The expired tape can be used only by the same media pool (or the same media set for GFS media pools) unless you erase the tape manually or move it to another media pool.
 The tapes are rewritten by the FIFO method.

 - If the expired tape is offline, you can re-load it back to the library.
-Tapes that were written in particular media pool will be automatically placed to the same media pool unless you move the tape to another media pool or erase the tape manually.
+Veeam Backup & Replication will place tapes to the media pools where the tapes were originally written.
+You can move tapes to another media pool or erase the tape manually.